 The objectives when managing capital are to safeguard the reporting entity's ability to continue as a going concern, so that it can continue to provide returns for owners and benefits for other stakeholders, and to provide an adequate return to owners by pricing the sales commensurately with the level of risk.
 The management sets the amount of capital to meet its requirements and the risk taken.
 There were no changes in the approach to capital management during the reporting year.
 The management manages the capital structure and makes adjustments to it where necessary or possible in the light of changes in conditions and the risk characteristics of the underlying assets.
 In order to maintain or adjust the capital structure, the management may adjust the amount of dividends paid to owners, return capital to owners, issue new shares, or sell assets to reduce debt.
 The management monitors the capital on the basis of the debt-to-adjusted capital ratio.
-This ratio is calculated as not debt/adjusted capital (as shown below).
+This ratio is calculated as net debt/adjusted capital (as shown below).
 Net debt is calculated as total borrowings less cash and cash equivalents.
 Adjusted capital comprises all components of equity.
 The Company's financial risk management is an integral part of how to plan and execute its business strategies.
 The risk management policy is approved by the respective entity's Board/Board's Committee.
-The Company's principal financial liabilities comprise loans and borrowings, trade and other receivables, and cash equivalents that derive directly from its operations and investments.
+The Company's principal financial liabilities comprise loans and borrowings, trade and other payables.
+The main purpose of these financial liabilities is to finance the Company's operations and to provide guarantees to support its operations in select instances.
 The Company's principal financial assets include loans, trade and other receivables, and cash equivalents that derive directly from its operations and investments.
-The company's principal financial assets include loans, trade and other receivables, and cash equivalents that derive directly from its operations and investments.
-The company's principal financial assets include loans, trade and other receivables, and cash equivalents that derive directly from its operations and investments.
+The company is exposed to market risk. credit risk .
+Ilguidity risk etc.

 (Amount in Lakhs)

-Particulars As at 31 March 2023 As at 31 March 2022
+Particulars As at 31 March 2024 As at 31 March 2023

-All current and non-current borrowings 1,024.42 564.38
+All current and non-current borrowings 1,228.89 1,024.42

-Trade payables 1,340.47 1,269.36
+Trade payables 774.86 1,340.47

-Other financial liabilities 78.26 58.57
+Other financial liabilities 36.69 78.26

-Less cash and cash equivalents 1.94 16.68
+Less cash and cash equivalents 1.26 1.94

-Net debts [A] 2,441.21 1,875.63
+Net debts [A] 2,039.17 2,441.21

 Equity share capital 309.16 309.16

-Other equity 506.02 477.25
+Other equity 553.49 506.02

-Total Equity [B] 815.18 786.41
+Total Equity [B] 862.65 815.18

-Capital and Net Debt [C= A+B] 3,256.39 2,662.04
+Capital and Net Debt [C= A+B] 2,901.83 3,256.39

-Debt-to-adjusted capital ratio (%) [A/C] 74.97 70.46
+Debt-to-adjusted capital ratio (%) [A/C] 70.27 74.97